Furuta-Mototada/v3-watch_SilksongController_25TPE/docs/v3_p1/CS156 - Pipeline - First Draft/WATSON_PREFERRED_CHECKLIST.md

 ## 🎓 Key Takeaway from Watson Preferred Session

 > "Don't worry about winning everything.
 You got plenty of time for that.
 You got many races to run.
-Just make sure this one is a nice, solid one that you're proud of."
+Just make sure this one is a Noice, solid one that you're proud of."
 >
 > — Professor Watson